 Airlines: Thai Airlines, KLM

-What to do during a stopover in Hong Kong?
+What to do in Hong Kong?

 - The Tian Tian Buddha located on the island of Lantau, not far from the airport, is the largest sitting bronze Buddha in the world.
 On clear days you can even see it from the plane!